Self Guided Online Classes

 This resource introduces Reformed theology through a study of creeds (Apostles Creed, Nicene Creed, and Athanasian Creed), confessions (Belgic Confession, Heidelberg Catechism, Canons of Dort), and contemporary testimonies and declarations (Contemporary Testimony, Belhar Confession).

 Non-degree students complete all assignments, receive feedback from the professor, and receive graduate-level credit.
 To get started as a non-degree student, you fill out the application at Apply Now.

-Listed below are the continuing education offerings for Spring 2020:
+Listed below are the continuing education offerings for Fall 2020: